jojo-konodioda/DPFuzzer/revision/README.md

 # About the directory

 This directory contains data and videos about experiments added in revision.
+We deployed our tool to test a drone path planner named `FUEL` to further clarify the scalability of our tool. `FUEL` is available in <https://github.com/HKUST-Aerial-Robotics/FUEL>.

 The `vulnerabilities` directory contains videos and scenario files about experiments added in RQ1 to show vulnerabilities in `FUEL`.